dsmrreader/dsmr-reader/docs/reference/faq.rst

 Sometimes, when relocating or due to replacement of your meter, the meter positions read by DSMR-reader will cause invalid data (e.g.: big gaps or inverted consumption).
 Any consecutive days should not be affected by this issue, so you will only have to adjust the data for one day.

-The day after, you should be able to manually adjust any invalid Day or Hour Statistics :doc:`in the admin interface<configuration>` for the invalid day.
+The day after, you should be able to manually adjust any invalid Day or Hour Statistics :doc:`in the admin interface<../tutorial/configuration>` for the invalid day.

 How do I fix my smart meter reporting invalid dates?